RIFATAR/bike-buyers-analysis/README.md

 ## 5. Data Visualization & Dashboard

 An interactive dashboard was built to present the findings in an accessible and visually compelling way.
-In addition, a bar chart (`purchased_by_region.png`) was generated using matplotlib to illustrate the count of bike buyers and non-buyers across different regions.
+In addition, a bar chart created in Excel illustrates the count of bike buyers and non-buyers across different eregions.

 **Dashboard Components:**